-The schedule for the fall 2015 incoming class in years one and two is as follows:
+The schedule for the fall 2017 incoming class in years one and two will be as follows: